diparikh-project/vscode-amphtml-validator/README.md

 # Visual Studio Code extension for AMP HTML ⚡ Validator

-This extension makes authoring AMP HTML documents easy by validating for errors as you type.
-The **PROBLEMS** (View->Problems) pane renders the AMP HTML validation error/warning messages with the row and column number in the document from where error/warning were reported.
+This extension makes authoring AMP HTML documents, easy by validating for errors as you type within Visual Studio Code editor.
+The **PROBLEMS** (View->Problems) pane renders the
+AMP HTML validation error/warning messages with the row and column number in the document from where error/warning were reported.